Employers and managers: information and support

 Understanding miscarriage, ectopic and molar pregnancies

 Miscarriage is the loss of a baby any time up to 23 weeks and 6 days of pregnancy (before 24 weeks).
-It’s most likely to happen in the first 12 weeks, often before a woman has announced that she is pregnant.
-It may start to happen naturally and with no warning or she may find out her baby has died at a routine antenatal appointment.
-She may need to be treated in hospital or go through the process at home.
-During the coronavirus pandemic, there are fewer non-emergency surgical procedures available so she is likely to have to go through the process at home.
-This may not be what she would have chosen and could be more distressing for her.
+It’s most likely to happen in the first 12 weeks, often before a woman has announced that she is pregnant, but a significant number of women miscarry later in pregnancy.
+Miscarriage may start to happen naturally and with little or no warning or she may find out her baby has died at a routine antenatal appointment.
+She may need to be treated in hospital or go through the process at home, but she may miscarry while at work.
+In later pregnancy, even before 24 weeks, she may go into active labour and need to be taken to hospital.

 It is likely to take some time for her to recover physically and emotionally.